 McNicholas v.
 Maring

-In this case was a minority shareholder in a closely held corporation successfully sued the officers and majority shareholder for breach of fiduciary duty.
+In this case, a minority shareholder in a closely held corporation successfully sued the officers and majority shareholder for breach of fiduciary duty.
 The jury returned a substantial verdict for plaintiff for compensatory and punitive damages.